SSHcom/elastic-jump-host/README.md

 privx-extender=yourname
 ```

-We made an IaC example for you that automates delivery of EC2 instances with required configuration:
+We made an IaC example for you.
+It automates delivery of EC2 instances with required configuration:

 ```bash
 cdk example/ec2-ssh-targets